After-Tax 401(k) Money: Splitting It at Rollover for a Tax-Free Roth

 IRS Notice 2014-54 lets you split after-tax 401(k) contributions into a Roth IRA tax-free at separation, a move most plan participants never make.

-What IRS Notice 2014-54 Actually Says
+What Notice 2014-54 Permits

-Rules, Tradeoffs, and Watchouts
+Rules and Watchouts

-Consider a practical example.
-You leave a job with $400,000 in your 401(k).
-Of that, $60,000 is after-tax contributions and $18,000 is earnings on those after-tax contributions.
-Pre-tax 401(k) contributions and their earnings total $322,000.
-At rollover, you instruct the plan administrator to send $60,000 to your Roth IRA (no tax owed) and $340,000 to your Traditional IRA ($18,000 of that is the pre-tax earnings on after-tax money).
-You owe no tax on the $60,000 because it was already taxed.
-You have now funded a Roth IRA with money that was otherwise locked in a tax-deferred account, and you did it without writing a check to the IRS.
+You leave a job with $400,000 in the plan: $60,000 of after-tax contributions, $18,000 of earnings on them, and $322,000 of pre-tax contributions and earnings.
+At rollover, you instruct the administrator to send $60,000 to your Roth IRA and $340,000 to your traditional IRA ($18,000 of that being the pre-tax earnings on the after-tax money).
+No tax is due on the $60,000 because it was already taxed.

 How This Connects to the 401(k) Rollover Decision